mattmc3/antidote/ARCHITECTURE.md

 $ANTIDOTE_ZSTYLES` from the parent shell.
 The parent wins, so an interactive zstyle overrides the config file.

+`antidote-setup` sources the same file into the parent shell, so parent-side functions see its zstyles too.
+It wraps `zstyle` while sourcing so anything the shell already set survives, giving the same precedence in the `autoload -Uz antidote` route, where setup runs after the user's own zstyles.
+It then sets `:antidote:config sourced`, an internal marker that rides across in `ANTIDOTE_ZSTYLES` and tells `antidote.zsh` the file was already tried, so it is read once per shell rather than once per command.
+A lone `antidote.zsh` sees no marker and reads the file itself.

 `ANTIDOTE_CONFIG` is the only variable involved.
 It is a single self-normalizing name: the user may set it as an env var to override the path, and if unset, `antidote.zsh` fills it in with the XDG default in place.